 Despite Illinois’ mandatory automobile liability coverage, there continue to be people that drive uninsured.
 Additionally, most uninsured drivers have no assets to collect in order to satisfy your damages claim.

 Illinois’ requirements that drivers obtain uninsured motorist coverage with limits that are equal to your bodily injury liability coverage ($25,000) 215 Ill.
 Comp.
 Stat.
 5/143a helps cover injuries to you or your passengers if you are involved in an accident with an uninsured driver.

 Should I notify my insurance company of an accident?

 Yes.
 You have a duty to cooperate with your own insurance company after an automobile accident.
 Most insurance companies require their policyholders to report an automobile accident and give the basic facts.
 However, limit your conversation with the insurance company to discussing the facts.
 Never admit liability (fault) or make accusations.

-Before speaking with your insurance company contact an experienced attorney who will be able to provide guidance and give legal advice if you have questions about the settlement value of an insurance claim, the terms of your insurance policy, or if you suspect insincerity on the part of your insurance company.
+Before speaking with your insurance company contact an experienced motor vehicle accident attorney who will be able to provide guidance and give legal advice if you have questions about the settlement value of an insurance claim, the terms of your insurance policy, or if you suspect insincerity on the part of your insurance company.